Aman11b/Essential-Codes/React.md

  * -> if can be needed in chalid component then pass it as props
  * -> if used by one or few sibling component -> left state to first commen parent (lifting state up)
  * -> if need in more sibilings then its global state

+ ## LIFTING UP STATE
+ * -> problem sharing state with sibliing component
+ * -> lift it to closest common parent component
+ * [data can only flow down to childen via props not sideways to siblings]
+ * -> how a child promotion(child) update sate in checkout(parent) > pass setCoupon down to component which need to update the state